Colorado Mesa University Tomlinson Library: http://www.coloradomesa.edu/library

 SpringerLink eBook Collection.
-Contains over 50,000 online eBooks published by Springer.
+Contains nearly 100,000 online eBooks published by Springer.
 They may be searched in the our Online Catalog and downloaded as PDF files.

-Links to the above databases can be found at http://libguides.coloradomesa.edu/az.php.
+Links to the above and other databases can be found at: http://libguides.coloradomesa.edu/az.php.

 Relevant resources freely available on the Web: